 USD/IQD rate closes higher in Baghdad

-Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) closed at a higher rate in the markets of Baghdad and Erbil, today, Wednesday.
+Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) remained the same in Baghdad but climbed Erbil, today, Thursday.